What is decentralized finance (DeFi)?

 after reading this, you'll understand:

-• Decentralized finance (DeFi) explained
+• The basics of decentralized finance (DeFi)

 • How DeFi got its start